Article 11EMS vs auditEU EED

 Overview

-Article 11 of Directive (EU) 2023/1791 no longer uses only enterprise size as the practical split.
-It compares an enterprise's average annual energy consumption over the previous three years, taking all energy carriers together.
-Above 85 TJ, Member States must ensure the enterprise implements a certified energy management system.
-Above 10 TJ, an enterprise that does not implement an energy management system must undergo energy audits and turn audit recommendations into a concrete, feasible action plan.
+Article 11 of Directive (EU) 2023/1791 uses an enterprise's average annual final energy consumption over the previous three years, taking together.
+If the average is higher than 85 TJ, Member States must ensure that the enterprise implements an independently certified .
+If it is higher than 10 TJ but not higher than 85 TJ, the enterprise may implement an energy management system; otherwise it must undergo energy audits and turn the recommendations into a concrete and feasible action plan.
+The thresholds use "higher than," so an average equal to 10 TJ or 85 TJ does not cross that threshold.
+National transposition rules still control calculation, filing, and enforcement details.

 Article 11 route comparison